 Businesses strive to build closer relationships with customers to improve customer experience and ultimately, grow revenue.
 However, to better serve customers, sales teams need to have a wealth of information at their fingertips.
 Making data housed within back office enterprise applications available to the field is critical to businesses looking to cater to existing and potential customers.
-Moreover, access to this vital data enables sales teams to close bigger, better deals.
+Moreover, access to this vital data enables sales teams to close bigger,

 APIs enable companies to tap into digital assets to create new revenue streams, extend their value proposition through partner-delivered capabilities, and dramatically improve agility and responsiveness to new business opportunities.
 But APIs are no magical elixir.
 “Build it and they will come” may work in the movies, but in the universe of APIs, it couldn’t be further from the truth.